- February 1, 2015

 By Paul S. Hamann & Jack Salewski, CPA, CGMA

 The old adage “Simple isn’t always easy” perfectly sums up the IRS and Court guidelines for determining Reasonable Compensation for an S Corp owner.
-At first blush the IRS and court guidelines seem simple enough – but once you start to follow the roadmap the IRS and Courts have laid out – something simple quickly turns to something more challenging.
+At first blush, the IRS and court guidelines seem simple enough – but once you start to follow the roadmap the IRS and Courts have laid out – something simple quickly turns to something more challenging.
 Let us explore step by step best practices for determining Reasonable Compensation for a shareholder-employee of an S Corp:

 Step One“In addition to the shareholder-employee direct generation of gross receipts, the shareholder-employee should also be compensated for administrative work performed for the other income-producing employees or assets.”

 Step Two: Estimate the amount of time devoted to the business and break it down by each service listed in Step One.
-“Time and effort devoted to the business” is one of the key factors the courts look at when determining Reasonable Compensation.
+“Time and effort devoted to the business” are one of the key factors the courts look at when determining Reasonable Compensation.

 Step Three: After listing all the services the shareholder-employee provides to their S Corp, find reliable wage data to match to the services provided.
 Keep in mind that the wage data should match both the services performed and the experience level for each service performed.
-The wage data should also be adjusted for the location of the business or where the services are performed (usually the same but not always), since wage data varies widely county to county, city to city, state to state etc…
+The wage data should also be adjusted for the location of the business or where the services are performed (usually the same but not always), since wage data vary widely from county to county, city to city, state to state, etc…

 Step Four: Do the math.
 Multiply the time spent on each service by the wage.
 Then tally everything up – easy peasy.

 Halftime.
 You have now calculated what the IRS and Courts call the shareholder-employees “Replacement Cost” or “Fair Market Value.”
 Next, you need to apply this figure to the S Corp and adjust as needed.
-This is where your CPA, Tax or Financial advisor is your best friend.
+This is where your CPA, Tax, or Financial advisor is your best friend.

 Step Five: Apply the results of Step Four to the S Corp and adjust the amount of Reasonable Compensation accordingly.
 Factors that need to be weighed include: